dausp/nextjs-portfolio/README.md

 # About

-Abandoned Next.js/React that was going to power the portfolio but I decided to switch to Gatsby.
+Playing around with Next.js as a way to make portfolio website, but decided to use Gatsby instead

 ## Run locally